osmhpi/dopencl/README_Linux.txt

                               842 implementation (for both compression and
                               decompression, using the cryptodev kernel module)
 * USE_CL_IO_LINK_COMPRESSION: Use OpenCL GPU-accelerated 842 implementation
-                              (WIP, currently broken)
                               (Since lib842 currently only provides a 842 GPU decompressor, this only affects decompression)
-* USE_CL_IO_LINK_COMPRESSION_INPLACE: Use OpenCL GPU-accelerated, in-place 842
-                                      implementation
-                                      (Since lib842 currently only provides a
-                                      842 GPU decompressor, this only affects
-                                      decompression)

 Once dOpenCL has been built with I/O Link Compression, it will be used by default using the specified configuration and reasonably sane defaults.